 At MW the experienced team will explain how a claim can be made, by whom, what for and steer bereaved families through the many resulting consequences that follow.
 The team will assist by explaining the involvement of the Coroners’ Court if there is an Inquest or the Criminal Court when a prosecution is being brought.
 Our Private Client team can deal with the requests made in a Will or obtain a Grant of Representation when there is no Will.

-We can also direct you to organisations who are there to help with your bereavement or to support campaigns to avoid fatal accidents; such as the Road Safety Charity BRAKE, the Royal Society for the Prevention of Accidents (RoSPA) and Hazards Campaign and are proud supporters of Families Against Corporate Killers (FACK).
+We can also direct you to organisations who are there to help with your bereavement or to support campaigns to avoid fatal accidents; such as the Road Safety Charity BRAKE, the Royal Society for the Prevention of Accidents (RoSPA).

 The law surrounding fatal accidents is not straightforward and just as a loved one was an individual, different outcomes will be achieved depending on the circumstances of the incident giving rise to the death and the individual’s family and financial circumstances.
 The MW team have particular expertise in this area, with Joanna Bailey lecturing on the subject to the Police, Health Professionals and charities.